 This command is used to initialize the status register.
-Initialize the status register before erasing the flash memory or performing the page program.
+Initialize the status register when there is an error with the read status command.

 1 st Byte 2 nd Byte 3 rd Byte 4 th Byte Up to 256 th Byte

 Command

 Programmer to MCU 50h

 MCU to Programmer